-Posted on November 30, 2016 by Graeme Wilson in Victory Call
+Posted on March 16, 2023 by Elizabeth Welte in Victory Call

-And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for the day that you eat of it you shall surely die.” – But he serpent said to the woman, “You will not surely die.
+And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good, and evil you shall not eat, for the day that you eat of it you shall surely die.” – But the serpent said to the woman, “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”
-So when the woman SAW that the tree was good for food, and that it was a DELIGHT TO THE EYES, and that the TREE WAS TO BE DESIRED to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.
-Gen 2:16-17
+So when the woman SAW that the tree was good for food, and that it was a DELIGHT TO THE EYES, and that the TREE WAS TO BE DESIRED to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.”
+(Gen 2:16-17)

-As a result, Achan, the silver, the cloak and the bar of gold, and his sons and daughters and his oxen and donkeys and sheep and his tent and all he had were destroyed.
+As a result, Achan, the silver, the cloak, the bar of gold, his sons and daughters, his oxen, donkeys, sheep, his tent and all he had were destroyed.
 See Joshua 7: 23-25

 There are many biblical examples of people walking by sight and there were always consequences.